 There must be a clear message.
 Or a take-home point.
 Or, best of all, an “aha” moment.

 In the 600-word medical ethics column, I try to give advice that will help doctors improve their practice or stay out of trouble.
 They are the more popular columns; the ones when the reader goes “that could have been me!” or “I also do that!”.
 When in a more philosophical mood, I write a piece that, I hope, will set thought in motion.
 Those leave me open to accusations of being “too philosophical” or lacking relevance to clinical practice – readers who teach medical students will know the feeling – but they act as a counterpoint to the more practical pieces.

 Medicine is a broad church and keeping everyone happy is impossible.
 The columns are “too surgical”, “too legal”, “too philosophical”, or “too focused on acute care”.
 Again, this is a familiar criticism to those working in the field of bioethics, where no one is qualified in all the relevant disciplines of philosophy, law, sociology, medicine, theology, and so on.
 Do not let it get you down.

 For the first few years, the word limit for the column was 850.
 It is now 600, slightly shorter than this blog.

 Although frustrating, the 600-word limit is a blessing.
 The French poet Baudelaire once said of the sonnet: “parce que la forme est contraignante, l’idée y jaillit plus intense’ (“because the form is restrictive, the idea springs forth more intensely”).
 Your initial manifold ideas for the column must be whittled down to 1 or at most 2 per column.
-The self-editing process sharpens the mind and trims weaker content that would have found its way into a longer piece.
+The medical editing process sharpens the mind and trims weaker content that would have found its way into a longer piece.
 There is no padding.

 Medical ethics columns are endlessly interesting and practically relevant.
 There should be more ethics columns in medical journals.